 - Have a drink or three before pitching for the upgrade.
 Why not wear a badge saying, “I’m not upgrade material”?
 Same effect…

 - Pretend to be someone you’re not.
-Use an honorific (Doctor, Judge, Lady, Reverend etc), if it’s genuine and enjoy the kudos.
+Use an honorific, if it’s genuine and enjoy the kudos (Doctor, Judge, Lady, Reverend etc.).
 If you’re faking it, don’t forget that the name on your ticket must match your ID!

 - Loudly demand a new seat because you’re next to a screaming baby or a person of size.
-You might be rewarded with a seat reassignment next to the toilet!
+Your reward might be a seat reassignment next to the toilet!
 Plus, don’t be surprised if the flight attendant offers an upgrade to the passenger you disrespected!

 Have we included your favourite